Study Day, Saturday 16 November 2019, 2.00-5.30 p.m.

 Price: £50.00 / £45.00 students.
 Tea and coffee provided.

 Venue: Stapleford Granary, Bury Road, Stapleford, Cambridge CB22 5BP

 CAMcard holders can book at the student price.
 Please bring proof of status to the event.
-Free place for a teacher bringing 5+ students.
-Contact us for details: firstname.lastname@example.org
+Free place for a teacher bringing a group of 5+ students.
+Maximum 10 students.
+Please email us to arrange this: firstname.lastname@example.org.

 Lecture: Hamlet: ‘there’s the rub’.

 Hamlet asks the players for ‘smoothness’ in their performance of tragedy.
 What might this mean, and why, in this play, is it so hard to achieve?
 Exploring this question will take us to the idea of the hero, the corruption of the body, and the ways in which words fall short.

 Dr Fred Parker is a Senior Lecturer in English Literature and a Fellow of Clare College, Cambridge.
 Faculty Website.

 Lecture: Playing for time in Hamlet

 This not a phrase that Shakespeare could have known – 'to play for time' – yet he would have recognised and liked it, for it raises questions that are central to his plays about what makes for 'a good time', not least in this great play about a youth confronting a time that is 'out of joint'.